sa-tre/satre-specification/docs/source/roles.md

   - People who lead and control an organisation at the highest level.
 This definition is taken from *ISO 9000:2015* and in this context refers to the most senior governance official who own the risks associated with TRE research, can make decisions and allocate resources.
 See {ref}`risk_ownership_process`.
 * - Data Protection Manager
   - People responsible for {ref}`data protection <data_protection>` at the organisation hosting the TRE.
+* - Auditor
+  - General IT term for people who evaluate an organisation’s IT systems on whether they meet technology or cybersecurity regulatory requirements.
+For TREs, this may include requirements around sensitive data handling and information security controls.
+Auditors can be internal, or external people working for a consulting firm.

 ```